KeithMadison/detect_mgp_implementation/README.md

 ### Performance (Accuracy & Precision)

 I define the following accuracy, precision, and performance metrics in the standard ways (see below for explicit formulae).
+Contour demonstrates superior performance across all metrics compared to Hough, achieving significantly higher accuracy (92% vs. 57%), which indicates its reliability for overall classification.
+With a precision of 71%, Contour effectively minimizes false positives, while Hough struggles at just 13%.
+In terms of recall, Contour excels at 89%, identifying the majority of true positives, whereas Hough’s recall of 16% highlights its poor sensitivity to positive cases.
+Combining these metrics, Contour achieves a robust F1 score of 0.79, showcasing its balanced performance, while Hough’s F1 score of 0.15 reflects significant challenges in maintaining this balance.
+Making any conclusions about their respective performance, however, would require further tuning of parameters, and perhaps sensitivity analyses for various parameters:

 | Metric      | Contour  | Hough    |
 |-------------|----------|----------|